amazonlinux/amazon-ec2-net-utils/README.md

 * Configuration of ENIs upon hotplug
 * Routing configuration for delegated prefixes

-The existing amazon-ec2-net-utils package has a long history and is tightly coupled to dhclient and initscripts network configuration.
-Both of these components are deprecated upstream and will not make up the primary network configuration framework in future releases of Amazon Linux.
-Thus a new implementation is required.
+The version 1.x branch of the amazon-ec2-net-utils package was used in Amazon Linux 2 and earlier releases.
+It has a long history and is tightly coupled to ISC dhclient and initscripts network configuration.
+Both of these components are deprecated and will not make up the primary network configuration framework in future releases of Amazon Linux or other distributions.
+The 2.x branch (released from the `main` branch in git) represents a complete rewrite targeting a more modern network management framework.
+The rest of this document describes the 2.x branch.

 ## Implementation ##